ZonComGMZ/Seestar-File-Organizer/README.md

 1. Download the repository
 2. Place both files in the same folder
 3. Double-click `SeestarOrganizer.hta` to run
+4. Enter your setup name
-4. Enter your Seestar IP address
+5. Enter your Seestar IP address
-5. Choose an empty destination folder
+6. Choose an empty destination folder
-6. Click **START**
+7. Click **START**

 ## Security Note
 This project uses HTA and VBScript, which may trigger antivirus warnings.